yapjoonsiong/tp/docs/UserGuide.md

   1. [CS2132][G][LATE][ ] asdf by: 10 Dec 2000 12:00 AM [Weightage: 50%]
   ```

-**NOTE**:<br>
+NOTE:
-For optional arguments w, m and y, overdue tasks are listed together with the weekly/monthly/yearly tasks regardless of
+* For optional arguments w, m and y, overdue tasks are listed together with the weekly/monthly/yearly tasks regardless of
 due date as a reminder that the user has forgotten to  do the task.
 <br></br>
 ### View CAP : `cap`